DanNeidle/epstein_search/README.md

-*How to make a private Epstein files search engine - now updated to add AI/Claude autonomous searches*
+*How to make a private Epstein files search engine - now updated to add AI - Claude command line agentic search and a prototype web UI*

 The DOJ search is rubbish.
 Other public searches don't have all the documents.
 The solution: spin up your own search engine.
 Add a bit of AI.

-© 2025 Dan Neidle, with Claude/AI elements contributed by SH.
+© 2026 Dan Neidle, with Claude/AI elements contributed by SH.
 This work is licensed under the Creative Commons Attribution 4.0 International Licence (CC BY 4.0).
 You are free to share and adapt this material for any purpose, including commercially, provided appropriate credit is given.